 Unable to have his own dog, Dan wanted to try out what he felt he could do, so he tried a new approach.
 He asked anyone in his community if they had any problematic dogs he could help them with, advertised as a walker for aggressive dogs and for a year and a half studied as much as he could.

 “Training is manipulating something to do what we want it to do; a behaviourist is trying to restore calm.”

 When he turned 30, Dan and his wife went separate ways, four months later he moved to Brighton to live with his brother.

 Dan went from being a dog walker to a behaviourist.
 Many of those dogs had been written off the same way he had written off himself.
 When a dog misbehaves, many get rid of it, put it down or place a muzzle.
 Their owners decide they may never be any good for society without understanding that a dog would not bite you if you had not done something wrong.
 It’s usually a miscommunication issue.
 Dogs do not do things for no reason.
 Every action has a reaction.

 The hardest challenge has been dealing with people.
 Since he started on this path, he never doubted it and is still waiting for the day he cannot solve something.
 Sometimes, when he doesn’t achieve change on the first session, he knows he will get there in the second.
 There is an endless amount of possibilities and ways of finding solutions.
 Explaining to dog owners that dogs feed on their behaviour and feelings, that’s a whole different story.

 Sometimes owners transmit messages to their dogs without realising they are the ones sending the signal.
-In those cases, it is import to get people to change their behaviour so they stop telling the dog to act that way.
+In those cases, it is import to get people to change their understanding, behaviour so they stop telling the dog to act that way.
 Dan knows it is not easy.
 It took him over a year, willingly wanting to change, to decrease the quantity and intensity of his son’s tantrums.